AcademySoftwareFoundation/OpenImageIO/docs/Deprecations-3.0.md

   severefmt, messagefmt, debugfmt, respectively, which all use the std::format notation.

+## imagebuf.h

+* Add deprecation warnings to the varieties of ImageBuf constructor and `reset()` that don't take subimage and miplevel parameters, which have been marked as deprecated since OIIO 2.2.
+The equivalent is to just pass `0` for both of those parameters.
+* The misspelled `ImageBuf::make_writeable()` has been given deprecation warnings.
+Since OIIO 2.2, we have used the correct spelling, `make_writable`.
+* The `ImageBuf::error()` method that uses printf-style formatting conventions now has deprecation warnings.
+Use `ImageBuf::errorfmt()` instead.
+* The `ImageBuf::interppixel_NDC_full()` method, which has been marked as deprecated since OIIO 1.5, now has deprecation warnings.
+Use `interppixel_NDC()` instead.

 ## missingmath.h

 * This header has been removed entirely.
 It has was originally needed for pre-C++11 MSVS, but has been unused since OIIO 2.0 (other than transitively including fmath.h).

-## parallel.h

-* Removed several varieties of `parallel_for` functions where the task functions took a thread ID argument in addition to the range, which have been considered deprecated since OIIO 2.3.
-Please use task functions that do not take a thread ID parameter.

 ## paramlist.h